What is TCA?

 Contact us to learn more about tcapy!

-If you’re interested in Cuemacro’s Python based FX TCA library, in particular if you’d be interested in getting an enterprise licence or sponsoring the partially open source version, let me know!
+If you’re interested in Cuemacro’s Python based FX TCA library, in particular if you’d be interested in getting an enterprise licence (for commercial support) or sponsoring the partially open source version, let me know!
 We can show a full demo of the software at your office.
 Below, we give a small snapshot of some of the analytics available on the web GUI from the enterprise version.
 It also has many additional displays (which can be customised), including filtering for anomalous trades, calculating markouts, comparing between brokers etc.